ch374n/ch374n/README.md

 ### Hi there, I'm Chetan 👋

 ## I'm a student and lifetime learner!
-- 🔭 I’m currently working on Spring Boot.
+- 🔭 I’m currently working on Golang.
-- 🌱 I’m currently learning Golang.
+- 🌱 I’m currently learning AWS.
 - 👯 I’m looking to collaborate on open source projects.
-- 🥅 2024 Goals: Learn as much as  I could and help others, Read more.
+- 🥅 2026 Goals: Learn as much as  I could and help others, Read more.
 - ⚡ Fun fact: I love typing, you can find me [here](https://data.typeracer.com/pit/profile?user=ch374n) 😇

 ### Connect with me: